FindMySchool LogoFindMySchool

 At drop-off, this is a school that runs to clear routines.
 The day begins promptly, the expectations are consistent, and there is a strong sense that learning time matters.
 For families in Lozells, it is a state primary with nursery provision, serving ages 3 to 11, with a published capacity of 460 pupils.

 The academic picture is solidly above average for England at the end of Year 6.
-In 2024, 78% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 25.67% reached greater depth, well above the England average of 8%.
-The overall KS2 scaled scores also sit comfortably above the national midpoint (Reading 106, Mathematics 106, and Grammar, Punctuation and Spelling 110).
+In the current 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth.
+The overall KS2 scaled scores also sit comfortably above the national midpoint (Reading 107, Mathematics 107, and Grammar, Punctuation and Spelling 111).

 Demand for places is real.
-Reception entry data shows 178 applications for 60 offers, around 2.97 applications per place, so families should treat admission as competitive even without a published last distance figure.
+Reception entry should be treated as competitive, so families should plan carefully even without a published last-distance figure.

 The school defines itself through a clear set of values chosen by pupils via a ballot: Forgiveness, Determination, Honesty, Happiness, Respect and Kindness.
 That choice matters because it signals a culture where pupil voice is not just an add-on.
 The School Council structure reinforces this, with committees covering pupil voice, fundraising, curriculum, and safety and wellbeing.
 The committees are framed as practical ways to improve school life, and the language is direct about day-to-day priorities like conflict resolution and anti-bullying.